mvolkmann/blog/src/hyperscript.md

        add .styled to btn -- adds a CSS class to the element end

-     -- 's is required here.
-     set #d4's *color to 'blue' -- sets a CSS property "
+     set the *color of #d4 to 'blue' -- sets a CSS property -- Alternative using 's.
+     -- set #d4's *color to 'blue'
+    "
   >
     <div id="my-id">One</div>